vivshaw/zettel/pages/The Effective Manager.md

 			- *"Can I have a word?" / "Can I give you some feedback?"*
 			- ask, every time, whether it's positive or negative feedback
 			- the purpose is to make sure we have their attention. there's no point in talking about their future behavior if now is a bad time!
-			- honor a "no" if it is given. sincerity matters!
+			- honour a "no" if it is given. sincerity matters!
 			- empirically, asking directs for permission increased their appreciation for the feedback and likelihood of following through
 		- **describe the behavior**
 		  logseq.order-list-type:: number